bklogic/ServiceBuilder/resources/GettingStarted.md

 ![Generate Simple CRUD Service](./images/deployment-explorer.gif)

 > You must have the [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension installed, in order to run the tests in the `tests.http` file.

+## Push Data Access Application Into Your Git Repository

+The Service Build automatically initialize a git repositoty for your application.
+To push the application into your remote repository,

+- Create a remote repository with GitHub, GitLab or other.
+- Go to the `Source Control` extension of VSCode.
+- Add your remote repository to the application.
+- Add and commit the changes.
+- Push the application into the remote repository.

+Or you may use GIT bash to perform the above actions.

 ## What Is Next